 Making sure you vaccinate your pet regularly is important to protect them against infections and diseases which can shorten or impact the quality of life.
 Pets need to be vaccinated from an early age, as many animal infectious diseases are still prevalent in the UK, which can in some cases also be transmitted to humans.
-Up to date vaccination is the only way to be sure your pet is protected for life.
+Up to date pet vaccinations is the only way to be sure your pet is protected for life.

-Vaccinating your puppy is an essential job in your first few weeks of owning your dog.
+Vaccinating your puppy is an essential job in the first few weeks of owning your dog.
 The first time they are vaccinated they have a course of two injections, usually at eight and 10 weeks old.
 The Vet also will give your puppy a full check over to make sure they are healthy.

-The vaccination will not work immediately, so it’s important to confirm with the Vet when you are ok to let your puppy socialise with other animals.
-They then require a booster vaccination at 6 or 12 months of age.
+The dog vaccination will not work immediately, so it’s important to confirm with the Vet when you are ok to let your puppy socialise with other animals.
+They then require a booster pet vaccination at 6 or 12 months of age.
 As your puppy grows, you must ensure you regularly keep up to date with annual injections as the initial immunity may fade leaving them at risk.

 What Diseases do Dog Vaccinations Protect Against?

 - Canine Parvovirus - a virus that can survive for long periods - it is usually fatal.

 - Canine distemper (hard pad) - a severe, usually fatal disease, rare in the UK in recent years due to vaccination.

 - Infectious hepatitis - still exists in the UK (although rare due to vaccination) and is often fatal.

 - Leptospirosis - contracted from the urine of rats and/or other dogs.
 Canals and rivers can be contaminated, and forms of the disease are widespread in the UK.
 Can also cause severe disease in humans (weils disease).